What are Cumulative Impact Claims in construction litigation?

 If it can be demonstrated that the additional costs are exclusively the responsibility of the owner, or when other methods cannot be applied for any reason, the total cost method is used to assess cumulative impact claims.
 The modified total cost method, however, takes into account both costs that are the responsibility of the contractor and those that are the responsibility of the owner.
 Examples of these costs may include unreasonable actual costs, bid errors, and other contractor-caused increased expenses.

-The measured mile method is the best choice of damage calculation method when enough data exists to compare productivity during an un-impacted time frame with the productivity during an impacted time frame.
-On the other hand, when actual costs of project can be traced by keeping track of additional expenses on the original contract work the actual cost method is used.
-In case of complex productivity claims, advanced simulation tools based on establishing cause and effect relationships between delay-causing events and increasing costs are recommended.
+The measured mile method is the best choice of damage calculation method when enough data exists to compare productivity during an un-impacted time frame with productivity during an impacted time frame.
+On the other hand, when actual costs of the project can be traced by keeping track of additional expenses on the original contract work the actual cost method is used.
+In the case of complex productivity claims, advanced simulation tools based on establishing cause and effect relationships between delay-causing events and increasing costs are recommended.
 Finally, if strong proof exists to indicate that the contractor suffered additional expenses but none of the damage calculation methods described above can be used with any certainty, using the jury verdict method is usually the last resort for the contractor.

 Construction cumulative impact claims are complex and challenging but construction practitioners can overcome many hurdles by selecting a proper method of calculating damages.
 Using effective cost engineering, cost-accounting, and other record keeping methods can play a vital role in preventing many of the proof problems that usually arise following the submission of construction cumulative impact claims.

-Amin Terouhid, PH.D., PMP, DRMP, PSP
+AMIN TEROUHID, PH.D., PMP, DRMP, PSP